 Are you or your spouse an active or retired service member?
 Check and see if the plastic surgeons on your short list offer a military discount on cosmetic procedures—many do!
 For example, here at Center for Plastic Surgery, active and retired U.S. military and their spouses can receive 10% off surgeon’s fees with a valid military ID.

 If you prefer not to pay in a lump sum, the right financing plan can help you pay for your procedure in monthly installments.
 In fact, a large portion of cosmetic surgery patients choose to finance their procedures simply because it is convenient and easy to do—and most practices will help you sort out the details.
 If you have good credit, you can usually get very low interest rates or even an interest-free period to keep additional costs to a minimum.

 Most plastic surgery financing plans work like a credit card.
 You choose the amount of credit you need and pay a minimum monthly amount until your procedure is paid off.
 Ask your surgeon or look on their website to find out what cosmetic surgery financing options you have.

 Did you know that it saves a business money when you pay in cash instead of using plastic?
 As such, some practices may be willing to offer you a modest discount on procedure costs if you pay directly in cash.
 To find out, just ask your patient coordinator or the practice’s financing specialist.

 5. Bundle procedures into one surgery day

 Trying to decide between breast augmentation and tummy tuck surgery?
 A “pick one” approach might cost less in the short term, but if deep down you really want both procedures, consider the benefits of getting both at once.
+Learn about additional benefits of these combination procedures in this blog post.
 Not only will you get more satisfying results with only one recovery period (and less total time off work), but you’ll only need to pay operating room and anesthesia fees once, potentially saving you thousands of dollars.